 In today's evolving digital media landscape, it is critical that students learn how to engage thoughtfully and ethically (with digital media tools and with users) in order to be successful communicators in their personal and professional lives.
 The purpose of this course is to think about what makes digital media meaningful, as well as to understand and explore how the uses of digital media are shaped by social, cultural, political, economic, historical, material, and ideological forces.
 The primary goals of this course are to provide students with the theoretical basis and technical know-how to create meaningful digital media projects and to engage in a digital environment constantly in-flux.
-The course thus provides a rhetorical framework to allow students to analyze, create, and engage in current communication landscapes by asking them to be knowledgeable of digital media theory and critical media literacies.
-Moreover, they will gain the technological expertise to be ethically-aware and responsible creators of media.
+The course thus provides a rhetorical framework to allow students to analyze, create, and engage in current communication landscapes by asking them to be knowledgeable of digital media theory and critical media.
 In summary, this course introduces students to the knowledge base and skillsets necessary to be critically literate developers and users of communication media.
 Students will develop proficiencies as successful communicators in both their personal and professional lives.
 They will learn the fundamentals of digital storytelling and work to create interactive digital media compositions.
-Students in DMC 204 learn to communicate, analyze, evaluate, create, and express themselves with digital media.
+Students in DMC 204 learn to communicate, analyze, evaluate, create, and explexes themselves with digital media.
 Prerequisite: DMC 101 and DMC 102.
 3 credits